-For that indicator, The International Monetary Fund provides data for Aruba from 1991 to 2015.
-The average value for Aruba during that period was 52.72 percent with a minumum of 39.01 percent in 1994 and a maximum of 68.52 percent in 2015.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Aruba from 1986 to 2017.
+The average value for Aruba during that period was 52.17 percent with a minimum of 38.59 percent in 1987 and a maximum of 72.35 percent in 2017.

 Definition: Total assets held by deposit money banks as a share of GDP.
 Assets include claims on domestic real nonfinancial sector which includes central, state and local governments, nonfinancial public enterprises and private sector.
 Deposit money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.